carlosdanieltc/carlosdanieltc/README.md

 ###  Hello there! 🚀
 I'm *github_account_name!*

-Just kidding, I'm ***Carlos**, a experienced Frontend developer currently working at* **Minsait**!
+Just kidding, I'm Carlos, an experienced software developer passionate about building scalable and efficient solutions!

- - 👷‍♀ I’ve finished my higher DAM studies.
-Then, I’ve focused on frontend development, that it’s the most I like it.
+ - 👷‍♀ I’ve completed my higher DAM studies and have been diving deep into software development ever since, exploring both frontend and backend technologies.
  - 🤖 I haven’t got experience about it, but I'm very interested in working in projects associated to *AI* or *VR*.
  - 📝 I really enjoy the process of designing and structuring a product before coding it!